The Outage Was Supposed to Last 48 Hours. It Lasted Eighteen Days. She Ran Out of Insulin on Day Three.

 Founder, Franklyns Bay LLC — Florida resident since 1984 — 25+ years SEO & web publishing — Nature Coast homeowner & 40+ hurricane seasons lived through.
 Full bio →

 General Information Disclaimer: Content on this site is provided for general educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Statistics cited are drawn from public domain government sources including FEMA, NOAA, CDC, EIA, NERC, DOE, and FERC.
 Composite narratives represent documented conditions across many real events; no specific living individuals are identified.
 In any emergency, follow guidance from local authorities and FEMA Ready.gov.
 Amazon links are affiliate links.
+Some content on this Site is produced with the assistance of AI tools and is reviewed by a person before publication; see our Editorial Standards and Corrections policy.
 Full disclaimer →